Windows 11 Won’t Wake From Sleep: How To Fix It

 The power plan settings may play a massive role in this particular problem.

 The power plan helps your battery save power should you unplug your laptop.
-You can make your own specific power plan settings, but most people just use the default options.
+You can make your specific power plan settings, but most people use the default options.

-If your laptop defaults to one thing or another, it may be affecting the way your computer falls asleep and wakes up.
+If your laptop defaults to something else, it may affect how your computer falls asleep and wakes up.

-Further down in the article, we go over a few ways to update your power plan settings.
+Further down in the article, we review a few ways to update your power plan settings.

-Essentially, you will just need to change your default settings to either change the time frame for your windows computer falling asleep or turn off the setting entirely.
+Essentially, you must change your default settings to either change the time frame for your Windows computer falling asleep or turn off the setting entirely.

 First steps to checking the problem